R3-Archive/flow-db/README.md

 The CorDapp defines three flows:

-* AddTokenValueFlow, which adds a new token to the database table with an initial value
+* `AddTokenValueFlow`, which adds a new token to the database table with an initial value
-* UpdateTokenValueFlow, which updates the value of an existing token in the database table
+* `UpdateTokenValueFlow`, which updates the value of an existing token in the database table
-* QueryTokenValueFlow, which reads the value of an existing token from the database table
+* `QueryTokenValueFlow`, which reads the value of an existing token from the database table

 Under the hood, the database accesses are managed by the CryptoValuesDatabaseService CordaService.